Daring Greatly

 Daring Greatly is a 2012 self-help book written by Brené Brown.
 It is a New York Times bestseller and covers topics of vulnerability and shame.

-Synopsis
+Overview

 The title of the book is taken from the 1910 speech Citizenship in a Republic by Theodore Roosevelt, in which he stated, "who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly."
 In the book, Brown equates vulnerability with being something hard to do and that we need to "dare greatly" in order to overcome that vulnerability.
 The book describes feelings of shame and unworthiness and how people have a hard time admitting they are doing certain things.
 It also talks about owning and engaging in vulnerability and shame resilience.

+At the end of the introduction of the chapter, Brown writes that the book will explore these questions: